SETI/rms-pds4indextools/docs/pds4_create_collection_product.rst

 compiled into a CSV file and placed in the user's specified location, or in the collection's location if no specific destination is provided.
 This allows for a quick and efficient way to check the contents of collections.

+**NOTE**: This tool is intended to be used on pre-existing label files.
+This tool does not include/create label files for collections.
+The use of this tool does not assign the Ring Moon Systems Node the responsibility of creating collections for the data provider.
+This tool also does not generate the associated collection product label file.
+All data providers are advised to work with their assigned Node to create the collection product label file.

 Command Line Arguments
 ----------------------